samWighton/rateless_iblt/README.md

 Accompanying data structures, such as a regular bloom filter could reduce the need for a full scan.

+Rateless IBLT also gives us the 'symmetric difference' between two sets.
+We want to be able to eliminate items we already have to get the list of items we need from another server.
+This may also requires a full scan of the list.
+Ignore that last bit, I just read the paper again and we do know which server is missing which items.

 ## Challenges for rapidly changing sets

 Considering the use-case of keeping an insert-only set in sync across multiple servers.